 If one or more of your Java applications uses an async or "reactive" programming model, a transaction's activity may span across multiple threads.
 New Relic supports the Play framework and Servlet Async but not all async frameworks.
 For unsupported frameworks, activity on other threads is not reported as part of the transaction.
 Calls to other applications will not be traced.

 Currently cross application traces do not cross New Relic accounts.
-If you have multiple New Relic accounts (including sub-accounts), you will only see traces for applications within one account.
+If you have multiple New Relic accounts (including child accounts), you will only see traces for applications within one account.